stew3254/WiPi/README.md

 * It only does password-less WiFi access points
 * You can't choose your own ip address range to have people to connect to
 * If you break dnsmasq.conf and don't remove the file, this tool won't work
-* Doesn't know how to handle errors from other software well

 **Todo:**
-* Figure out why the hostapd service is masked and fix it
-* Make error checking a whole lot better
 * Make better documentation
   * Add code output examples
   * Add a picture of the access point produced
   * Show the leases table to show the dhcp working and a client is connected
   * Show an output of the ping command from a connected client
-* Before starting or stopping an access point, check to see if the services are actually running first
 * More options to the access point such as password protection, and better iptables masquerading
 * Bridged access point mode option vs default NAT option
 * Maybe check for proper dnsmasq and hostapd syntax